IDNI/tau-lang/README.md

 where `elem` stands for an element of one of the boolean algebras, `bf` for a boolean functions, `var`stands for a variable, `const` stands for a constant, `bf_ref` stands for a reference to a boolean function recursive relation (see recursive relations Section), `B` stands for a boolean constant, `fall` is the universal functional quantifier and `fex` is the existential functional quantifier.
 As usual, the operators `&`, `'`, `^` and `|` stands for conjunction, negation, exclusive-or and disjunction respectively.

-For example, the following is a valid boolean function:
+For example, the following is a valid exxpression in terms of Boolean function:

 ```
 (X & Y | (Z ^ 0))